What Is Ecommerce Logistics?

 Shipping and transportation

-Shipping is the movement of packed orders from the fulfillment center to the customer.
-The main decisions here are:
+Shipping solutions for ecommerce cover the movement of packed orders from the fulfilment centre to the customer.
+The main decisions when choosing a shipping solution are:

 Shipping costs are the single largest logistics expense for most ecommerce brands.
 Negotiating carrier rates based on volume is one of the highest-ROI activities in operations.